I’ve previously written about delighting in God – and have received so many requests to follow up on those posts.

 - Jesus first cared about their hearts, lives, and their needs by asking, “what do you seek?”

 - When He could tell they were searching in their souls, He didn’t just cleverly come up with a well thought out cliche…He didn’t ignore or reject them…He wasn’t too busy for them..He didn’t tell them to come back later.
 What’d Jesus do?
-He invited them in – ALL in – so He could activelybecome involved in their lives as He simply – and adventurously – said, “Come and see.”
+He invited them in – ALL in – so He could actively become involved in their lives as He simply – and adventurously – said, “Come and see.”
 Jesus was about to show them a whole lot more than where He was staying.
 He didn’t just invite them in for a day…Jesus was ultimately inviting them to experience the absolute adventure of a lifetime – and more importantly, into eternity!!
 He gave them new names…and brand new lives.
-They were about to see Jesus’ first miracle (of many) that He was about to perform.
+They were about to see a miracle (of many) that Jesus was about to perform.
 Jesus invited them to be ALL in because they were about to find that HE was ALL in too – all the way to death on a Cross for all who would love and accept Him.

 Did you know Jesus wants to do the same for you?
 Do you realize He still asks, “What do you seek?”…He still wants to intervene in lives today; to give people new “names” and brand new lives?
 Jesus invites you in – ALL in – today…so He can show you the absolute adventure of your lifetime!
 Whether you’ve followed Him for many years or you are just beginning to take His hand, when you choose to love and delight in Him…and learn from His great heart, life will forever change and take you to a level you never realized you could go!